 - 1. ALL penalties are at the discretion of the game officials.
 If an official feels that a player is playing "out of control" or in a dangerous manner, then the official has the right to give that player a verbal warning.
-If the player does not start to play in a safe manner, then the official has the right to issue a penalty or eject the player from the game.
-Given the circumstances, a verbal warning is not a prerequisite for an ejection - 2.
+If the player does not start to play in a safe manner, then the official has the right to issue a penalty or eject the player from the game - 2.
 Teams cannot play with fewer than three (3) players.
-If more than two (2) players are penalized during the same time, penalties shall be served in succession.
+If more than two (2) players are penalized during the same time, the team with the powerplay will gain an extra player for the duration of the penalty.
+If all penalties are killed off, teams will return to 4v4 following the first whistle after the expiration of the penalties.
+If the team on the powerplay doesn't have extra players, penalties shall be served in succession.
 If ejections cause a team to be left with less than 3 players, that team will automatically forfeit the game, regardless of score or time remaining - 3.
 ONLY minor penalties will expire if the team playing with the advantage scores a goal.
 Penalty minutes will carry over into the next period.
 If two or more players are penalized only one player may return per goal scored against their team.
 The player who has the least amount of time left on their penalty will return. - 4.
 When a violation occurs, a delayed penalty (held whistle) will be called if the offended player/team retains possession of the puck and has a clear opportunity to score. - 5.
 Any player who receives 4 MINOR penalties of any combination shall be disqualified from the remainder of the game.
-Disqualification = eiection = automatic one game suspension - 6.
+Disqualification = ejection = automatic one game suspension - 6.
 Any player who receives 2 MAJOR penalties shall be disqualified from the remainder of the game A player could also face league expulsion if the game official and League Director feel that their actions were in the intent to hurt another player(s).
 Disqualification = ejection = automatic one game suspension